ntoll/uflash/CONTRIBUTING.rst

 * If your contribution is for a major block of work and you've not done so already, add yourself to the AUTHORS file following the convention found therein.
-* Try to include tests!
+* You MUST include tests.
+We have 100% test coverage.
 * Have fun!